 Each teacher will write one SLO.
-The indicators of academic growth and development used as evidence of whether goals/objectives are met shall be based on the state test for those teaching tested grades and subjects or another standardized indicator for other grades and subjects where available.
+The indicators of academic growth and development used as evidence of whether goals/objectives are met shall be based on a standardized indicator.

 To create their SLO, teachers will follow these four steps:

 Step 1: Decide on the Student Learning Objectives